A Kafka client that publishes records to the Kafka cluster.

 - selector (selectors.BaseSelector) – Provide a specific selector implementation to use for I/O multiplexing.
 Default: selectors.DefaultSelector

-- sasl_mechanism (str) – string picking sasl mechanism when security_protocol is SASL_PLAINTEXT or SASL_SSL.
-Currently only PLAIN is supported.
-Default: None
+- sasl_mechanism (str) – Authentication mechanism when security_protocol is configured for SASL_PLAINTEXT or SASL_SSL.
+Valid values are: PLAIN, GSSAPI, OAUTHBEARER.

 - sasl_plain_username (str) – username for sasl PLAIN authentication.
-Default: None
+Required if sasl_mechanism is PLAIN.

 - sasl_plain_password (str) – password for sasl PLAIN authentication.
-Default: None
+Required if sasl_mechanism is PLAIN.

 Configuration parameters are described in more detail at https://kafka.apache.org/0100/configuration.html#producerconfigs